TLevesque/import-to-require/README.md

 # import-to-require package

+!!
+Under development / Not fully functional yet !!

-Select the line wiht the 'import' ES6 syntax and press ctrl+alt+m to turn it into a line with 'require' ES5 syntax.
+Select the line (or lines) with the 'import' ES6 syntax and press ctrl+alt+m to turn it into a line with 'require' ES5 syntax.

 You can select multiple lines to modify several import lines at a time.<br />
 But doesn't support multi-cursors.